yundddd/vf/README.md

 We rolled our own startup code as well as common utilities.
 Note that a subset of them are not suitable for viruses as they might take up too much space (ex. sprintf).
 Use them for developing viruses only.
 The startup code maybe patched to hand control back to host, while restoring important registers as if nothing has happened before host's entry.

-# Your virus needs to be patched to hand control back to host.
+# Your virus needs to be patched to hand control back to host

 Our startup code follows this convention for patching: for x86-64, the last 8 nop instructions should be patched to a jump instruction; for aarch64, the last nop instruction (4bytes) should be patched to a branch instruction.